 4. No Overdraft Fees

-Regardless, you get no such protection from banks like Capital One 360, Ally, or brick-and-mortar institutions such as U.S. Bank.
+Regardless, you get no such protection from banks such as Capital One 360, Ally, or brick-and-mortar institutions such as U.S. Bank.
 These charge daily or interest-based overdraft fees that can amount to $10, $20, $30, or more per day.

 5. No Balance Requirements

 Digit savings accounts don’t have balance requirements.
-This isn’t always true of comparable services offered by big banks like U.S. Bank and Bank of America.
+That isn’t always true of comparable services offered by big banks such as U.S. Bank and Bank of America.

 6. Responsive Customer Support

-For such a small company, Digit has an impressive customer support apparatus.
-When you call its main line during business hours, you’re almost immediately connected with a human representative.
-That’s a far cry from the cavernous phone menus that big institutions such as Bank of America and U.S. Bank require you to navigate – not to mention the long wait times that could eat up your lunch break.
+For such a small company, Digit has an impressive customer support team.
+When you call its main line during business hours, you’re promptly connected with a human representative.
+That’s a far cry from the convoluted phone menus that big institutions such as Bank of America and U.S. Bank require you to navigate – not to mention the long wait times that could eat up your lunch break.

 7. 1% Quarterly Savings Bonus